MicrosoftDocs/power-platform/power-platform/developer/cli/reference/modelbuilder.md

 #### `--messagenamesfilter` `-mnf`

 Filters the list of messages that are retrieved when reading data from Dataverse.
-Passed in as a semicolon separated list, required messages ( Create, Update, Delete, Retrieve, RetrieveMultiple, Associate and Disassociate) are always included.
+Passed in as a semicolon separated list, required messages ( Create, Update, Delete, Retrieve, RetrieveMultiple, Associate and DisAssociate) are always included.
 An * can be used to proceed or trail an message allowing for all messages starting with or ending with a string.
-Using the form \<messagename>;\<messagename>
+Using the form <messagename>;<messagename>

 #### `--messagestypesfolder` `-mtf`